jka6502/sokkit/README.md

 });
 ```

-Overriding the path automatically overrides the pattern as well (since you may
+**Note:** Overriding the path automatically overrides the pattern as well (since
-well need different patterns for different paths).
+you may well need different patterns for different paths).

 If you'd prefer to use the default path, but want a different file matching
 pattern, just supply a [glob](https://github.com/isaacs/node-glob) compatible